tinted-theming/home/builder.md

 This example specifies that a Builder is to parse two template files: `templates/default.mustache` and `templates/additional.mustache`.

-`supported-systems` is a list containing all scheme systems this template will work with.
+`supported-systems` defines a list containing all scheme systems this template should be rendered for.
 This defaults to an array containing only `base16`.

 `filename` defines a mustache template which returns a filename relative to the template repository's root directory.
 All the [template variables](#template-variables) listed below are available.
 Builders MUST error if multiple files will be written with the same name.